 - For programs: purchase additional edTPA vouchers

-Washington uses content knowledge assessments, including the WEST-E, NES, and ACTFL (World language and Bilingual education) assessments, to test subject or content area knowledge and demonstrate competency in an endorsement area for teacher candidates, in-service teachers, and teachers coming from out-of-state seeking any regular teaching endorsement.
+Washington uses content knowledge assessments, including the WEST-E and NES, to test subject or content area knowledge and demonstrate competency in an endorsement area for teacher candidates, in-service teachers, and teachers coming from out-of-state seeking any regular teaching endorsement.

-School psychologists and school counselors take the Praxis II as a content area assessment.
+School psychologists and school counselors take the Praxis II ESA as a content area assessment.

 Teacher candidates who are enrolled in PESB-approved teacher preparation programs are required to pass a performance assessment, the Washington edTPA, to complete their programs.
-The Washington edTPA includes three rubrics of Student Voice in addition to the national edTPA components.
+The Washington edTPA includes three rubrics of Student Voice unique to Washington in addition to the national edTPA components.

 The assessments resource hub provides useful resources for programs and candidates to increase access to test related materials across the state regarding WEST-B. WEST-E/NES and edTPA.